Peter Head: Headband

 In 1970, Head returned to Adelaide and was playing avant-garde jazz before forming Headband, an adventurous progressive blues/rock band, with vocalist Chris Bailey (later of The Angels) on bass, Mauri Berg (ex Silhouettes) on guitar and backing vocals and Joff Bateman on drums and backing vocals.
-Headband released three national singles – "Land of Supercars/How I Miss The Country" (1972) "Country Lady/Stay With Me" (1972) and "A Song For Tooley/Brand New Morning" (1973).
+Headband released three national singles – "Land of Supercars/How I Miss The Country" (1972), "Country Lady/Stay With Me" (1972), and "A Song For Tooley/Brand New Morning" (1973).
 The album A Song For Tooley (Polydor 2907.008), featuring Sydney Symphony players and a 110-piece children's choir was released in September 1973.

 Headband supported Elton John and John Mayall and toured Australia with The Rolling Stones.
 Headband went their separate ways in 1974.

-On 1 April 2016 Peter Head & Headband was inducted into The South Australian Music Hall Of Fame at The Goodwood Institute, Adelaide.
+On 1 April 2016, Peter Head and Headband was inducted into The South Australian Music Hall Of Fame at The Goodwood Institute, Adelaide.

 After Headband split in 1974, Head started up Mount Lofty Rangers, an ever-changing group of notable Adelaide musicians that included Bon Scott, Vince Lovegrove, Glenn Shorrock, and Robyn Archer.
 "Headband and Fraternity were in the same management stable and we both split about the same time so the logical thing was to take members from both bands and create a new one...the purpose of the band was for songwriters to relate to each other and experiment with songs so it was a hotbed of creativity."
 The band had its own theme song – "The Mount Lofty Rangers Theme" – and featured mainly Head's original compositions.

 The Mount Lofty Rangers is the name of the band – so the song goes.
 But it should be understood that "band" refers not to a fixed group of musicians, but a band of people who work under that name in any capacity they wish.
 So we have people like Vytas Serelis who does paintings, posters, films etc. Barry Smith who is a welder and mechanic, Dave Colvill who organises things and many others who see the value of putting their individual talents into an unofficial union of productivity.
 As far as the music goes, there are over 200 people in the last few years who have worked under that name either recording or performing live, and it is to their credit that the Rangers have built a reputation for producing good, original music.

 In 1978, he was honoured with a rock award from radio station 5KA for his contribution to the music industry based on his work with the Rangers.

 "The '70s were just a special time in Australia at least, where there was a band on every corner in both Adelaide, Melbourne and Sydney and they were all playing original music," he adds.
 "You just don't get that anymore, you don't get that anywhere in the world.
 It was a very special time, and very prolific time."